Link Search Menu Expand Document

 These IP addresses are used to access the nodes directly, even if the HA cluster is disabled.
 You can consider these IP addresses as management IP addresses.

-When the HA cluster is enabled, all the configuration will be automatically synchronized to the backup node, except for the network configuration.
+When the HA cluster is enabled, all the configuration will be automatically synchronized to the backup node, except for the LAN network configuration.
 If you need to change the network configuration, do it on the primary node then follow the instructions below to adapt the HA configuration to the new network configuration.

 The package provides a script to ease the configuration of the HA cluster, without accessing directly the APIs.
 The script is named ns-ha-config.
 Usage syntax is: